 common (yet) for a sports team to do so.
 So it took the design community by surprise this January when Italian soccer superstars Juventus released this new design, taking a huge leap forward from its previous, fussier shield emblem.

 Surprisingly minimalist, the new logo, created in-house, shocked many by abandoning the shield element altogether, although does manage to incorporate the traditional black-and-white stripes of the team’s strip as a nod towards continuity.
-You can learn more about the new branding, which won two D&AD awards, here.
+You can learn more about the new branding, which won two D&AD awards, here (opens in new tab).

 In October, file storage service Dropbox caused a big stir by announcing “the biggest change to [our] look in our 10-year history.”
-This colourful new visual identity was designed by American studio Collins in collaboration with Dropbox’s in-house team, Instrument, XXIX, Sharp Type and Animade.
+This colourful new visual identity was designed by American studio Collins (opens in new tab) in collaboration with Dropbox’s in-house team, Instrument (opens in new tab), XXIX (opens in new tab), Sharp Type (opens in new tab) and Animade (opens in new tab).
 Its radical use of clashing colours attracted a lot of criticism, and the less dramatic changes to the logo itself flew under many people’s radars.

 Despite the relatively minor nature of the logo update, though, it still alters the design from the previous version in some meaningful ways.
 More obviously, the icon has been transformed from a recognisable three-dimensional box into what the designers call “a collection of surfaces”.